Construction accident lawyers who hit hard

 - Crushing injuries

-If you or your loved one have any of the injuries listed above or have suffered any other injuries in Missouri construction accidents, call Burger Law today at (314) 500-HURT.
+If you or your loved one have any of the injuries listed above or have suffered any other injuries in Missouri construction accidents, call (314) 500-HURT to speak to a Burger Law attorney.
 An experienced construction accident attorney will fight by your side every step of the way and ensure you recover maximum compensation for your damages.
 Construction sites can be inherently dangerous, and we have rules in place to regulate them and keep construction workers and visitors as safe as possible.
-When someone messes up and fails to follow these rules, hire a construction accident attorney in St. Clair County, MO from Burger Law right away.
+When someone messes up and fails to follow these rules, hire a construction accident attorney in Lafayette County, MO from Burger Law right away.
 We will hold all negligent parties accountable and make them pay for the damage they have done.

 100 Chesterfield Business Pkwy